alexmanrique/blog/_posts/2021-04-11-how-to-run-a-cakephp-application-in-macbook-m1.md

 ## Updating captcha-com plugin

 This point is really specific to my CakePHP application.
 The thing is that I'm using a captcha plugin.
-After `composer` was installed I was able to update the captcha plugin that I'm using to filter spambots using the following command.
+After `composer` is installed we are able to update the captcha plugin to filter <a href="https://en.wikipedia.org/wiki/Spambot">spambots</a> from <a href="https://en.wikipedia.org/wiki/Form_(HTML)">forms</a> using the following command.

 ```console
 composer update captcha-com/cakephp-captcha --no-plugins